Words that almost commute: Asymptotic behaviour of

 \section{Asymptotic behaviour of $h(n)$}

-In this section we show that there is no one easily-expressible bound on the growth of $h(n)$.
-We do this by demonstrating that $h(n)$ is a polynomial for prime $n$, and that $h(n)$ is bounded below by an exponential for even $n$. \begin{lemma} Let $n$ be a prime number.
+In this section we show that $h(n)$ grows erratically.
+We do this by demonstrating that $h(n)$ is a cubic polynomial for prime $n$, and that $h(n)$ is bounded below by an exponential for even $n$. \begin{lemma} Let $n$ be a prime number.
 Then \end{lemma} \begin{proof} Let $n>1$ be a prime number.
 Since $n$ is prime, we have that $\gcd(n,i)=1$ for all integers $i$ with $1<i<n$.
 Then

 \end{proof} \begin{lemma} Let $n> 1$ be an integer.
-Then $h(2n) \geq \frac{1}{2}nk^{n}$. \end{lemma} \begin{proof} Since any word in $H(2n,n)$ must also be in $H(2n)$, we have that $h(2n) \geq h(2n,n)$.
-From Lemma~\ref{lemma:formula} we see that $h(2n,n) = \frac{1}{2}k^{\gcd(2n,n)}(k-1)n\big(\frac{2n}{\gcd(2n,n)}-1\big) = \frac{1}{2}k^n (k-1)n.$ Since $k\geq 2$, we have that $k-1\geq 1$.
-Therefore $h(2n) \geq \frac{1}{2}k^n (k-1)n \geq \frac{1}{2} nk^n$ for all $n>1$. \end{proof}
+Then $h(2n) \geq nk^{n}$. \end{lemma} \begin{proof} Since any word in $H(2n,n)$ must also be in $H(2n)$, we have that $h(2n) \geq h(2n,n)$.
+From Lemma~\ref{lemma:formula} we see that $h(2n,n) = \frac{1}{2}k^{\gcd(2n,n)}(k-1)2n\big(\frac{2n}{\gcd(2n,n)}-1\big) =k^n (k-1)n.$ Since $k\geq 2$, we have that $k-1\geq 1$.
+Therefore $h(2n) \geq k^n (k-1)n \geq nk^n$ for all $n>1$. \end{proof}